archivesspace/archivesspace/README.md

 You can also use procrun to configure ArchivesSpace.
-We have provided a service.bat script that will attempt to configure procrun for you.
+We have provided a service.bat script that will attempt to configure procrun for you (under `launcher\service.bat`).

 To run this script, first you need to [download procrun](http://commons.apache.org/proper/commons-daemon/procrun.html ).
 Extract the files and copy the prunsrv.exe and prunmgr.exe to your ArchivesSpace directory.

-You also need to be sure to set JAVA_HOME as a global environment variable on your system.
+You also need to be sure to set `JAVA_HOME` as a global environment variable on your system.

-You can execute the batch script, which will configure the service and provide two executiables : ArchivesSpaceService.exe (the service) and ArchivesSpaceServicew.exe ( a GUI monitor )
+You can execute the batch script, which will configure the service and provide two executables: `ArchivesSpaceService.exe` (the service) and `ArchivesSpaceServicew.exe` (a GUI monitor)

-To executre the service, you can invoke:
+To execute the service, you can invoke:

     ArchivesSpaceService.exe //ES// .